top of page

 • Email: dypc@hotmail.com

-The next Cinema and Dining will NOT be on Tuesday 3rd March, but will be fine for Tuesday 31st March.
+The next Cinema and Dining will be on Tuesday 28th April.

 COFFEE GROUP